skanatek/skanatek.github.io/jobs.md

 We use Skype/SIP occasionally to hold team and personal meetings.
 We do not use email to discuss projects and tasks.

-The working language at Tunnll is English.
+The working language at Skanatek is English.

  [1]: http://redmine.org